talgatomarov/prediction_based_trading_algorithm/README.md

 To execute the first experiment described in the paper run `python3 experiments.py --run 1`

-To execute the first experiment described in the paper run `python3 experiments.py --run 2`
+To execute the second experiment described in the paper run `python3 experiments.py --run 2`

 The results of the experiments will be saved in the output folder.